Warenne Surname

 How Common Is The Last Name Warenne? popularity and diffusion

-This surname is most numerous in France, where it is carried by 2 people, or 1 in 33,211,361.
-In France Warenne is most numerous in: Brittany, where 50 percent live and Grand Est, where 50 percent live.
-Apart from France Warenne is found in one country.
-It also occurs in Belgium, where 33 percent live.
+The surname is most prevalent in France, where it is held by 2 people, or 1 in 33,211,361.
+In France it is primarily concentrated in: Brittany, where 50 percent are found and Grand Est, where 50 percent are found.
+Barring France this last name is found in one country.
+It is also found in Belgium, where 33 percent are found.

 Phonetically Similar Names